| Product Alerts

 "Potentially you could be giving a dog dose to your cat," the EPA's

+Bill Dunbar said, " and that could create real health problems.
+Another concern for the EPA involves kids.
 The counterfeits are not child proof.
 What they are packaged in is not

+the same packaging that's required here.
 The EPA says consumers can check Advantage or Frontline packaging to

 make sure they're getting the "real deal."
 If there are any foreign words